SilkRose/Pony/archive/blogs/census-consensus.md

 Here is the `/chapters/{id}/revisions` page:
 ![](./census-consensus-images/09.png)

-It shows every revision in a HTML details element, including the date/time it was saved, and who made the revision.
+It shows every revision in an HTML details element, including the date and time it was saved and who made the revision.

 Here is the `/questions` page:
 ![](./census-consensus-images/10.png)

-this shows all the relevant information while still looking good on desktop and mobile.
+This shows all the relevant information while still looking good on desktop and mobile.

 Here is the mobile `/questions` page:
 ![Questions page](./census-consensus-images/10-mobile.jpg)